 Fleece such an important element from this wonderful creature.
 Throughout this edition of World of Alpacas you will find that fleece is in high demand.
 Keeping bales stored does not support the industry.
 The tonnage required is growing and as Owners and Breeders you can assist by thinking about the fibre held in your sheds.
 Holding onto fleece has nil benefit for you but turning this elite fibre into product will value add in many ways.
 How often have I heard "my fleece is worth more than what I am being offered".
 The old adage of Supply and Demand is still the rule with any product.
-My personal opinion (and we all have one) is to supply the fleece as product - the buying public will realise how superior it is and demand will have a natural growth, as will it's worth magazine are those of the writers and do not necessarily reflect the views of the publisher.
+My personal opinion (and we all have one) is to supply the fleece as product - the buying public will realise how superior it is and demand will have a natural growth, as will it's On a positive note World of Alpacas has had requests from South Africa, Germany and Canada to supply our publication!
+Remember "You Need To Be Seen To Be Known".
+We look forward to seeing many of our friends in Bendigo

+DISCLAIMER Opinions expressed in this magazine are those of the writers and do not necessarily reflect the views of the publisher.
 Advertising copy supplied by the client is the responsibility of the client and in no way reflects the opinion of the publisher.
 The entire contents of World of Alpacas is copyright and may be reproduced only with the written permission of World of Alpacas.

-On a positive note World of Alpacas has had requests from South Africa, Germany and Canada to supply our publication!
-Remember "You Need To Be Seen To Be Known".
-We look forward to seeing many of our friends in Bendigo in August.

-DISCLAIMER Opinions expressed in this

 Keiana Lodge

 You are welcome to visit by appointment, to make it easier to show you what you may be looking for as we have over 700 alpacas, plus sheep and cattle.

 KEIANA LODGE ALPACAS

-Diana and Keith Rutter Berwick, 335 Razorback Road, Running Stream, NSW 2850 p: 02 6358 8275 m: 0428 663 161 e: keianalodge@gmail.com
+Diana and Keith Rutter Berwick, 335 Razorback Road, Running Stream, NSW 2850

+- p: 02 6358 8275 m: 0428 663 161

+- e: keianalodge@gmail.com